-The company has adequate resources to continue its operations for the foreseeable future despite having a negative net worth position.
-During the year, the company has received additional equity of \$25,000,000 from the parent company, and the company has earned a profit of \$19,089,985.
-With this, the net worth position of the company has improved.
-The company has received sufficient operational support from the parent company from time to time and this is expected to continue.
-Also, the company has the facility to draw funds under the Reserve Bank of India Subscription Agreement until March 2023 under the present arrangement.
+The company has adequate resources to continue its operations for the foreseeable future.
+During the year, the company did not receive any additional equity from the parent company, however owing to the recoveries from bad loans for last two years combined with significant rise in the reference rates of the loan and advances, the company has earned a profit of \$24,440,578.
+With this, the net worth position of the company has improved and turned positive during the year.
+The company has received sufficient operational support from the parent company from time to time and this is expected to continue in future as well.
+Also, the company has the facility to draw funds under the Reserve Bank of India Subscription Agreement until March 2023 (further extension in Subscription Agreement has been requested to Reserve Bank of India and Government of India) under the present arrangement.
 Furthermore, the company maintains adequate funds to finance loan disbursements, as and when they fall due.
-Accordingly, the Directors continue to adopt the going concern basis in preparing the annual report and financial statements.
+Hence, the Directors continue to adopt the going concern basis in preparing the annual report and financial statements.